dynatrace-oss/unguard/README.md

     ```sh
     # exposes the proxy-service on localhost:8081
-    kubectl port-forward -n vogelgrippe service/vogelgrippe-proxy-service 8081:80
+    kubectl port-forward -n unguard service/unguard-proxy-service 8081:80
     ```

     Currently, the ad-service has to be exposed to the end-user just like the frontend.
     For usage in the cloud, an ingress needs to be set up.
 (TODO [CASP-10192](https://dev-jira.dynatrace.org/browse/CASP-10192))
     ```sh
-    kubectl port-forward -n vogelgrippe service/vogelgrippe-ad-service 8082:80
+    kubectl port-forward -n unguard service/unguard-ad-service 8082:80
     ```

     To access the Jaeger UI you can expose it as well.
     ```sh
     # exposes the Jaeger UI on localhost:16686
-    kubectl port-forward -n vogelgrippe service/jaeger-query 16686:16686
+    kubectl port-forward -n unguard service/jaeger-query 16686:16686
     ```

 7.  **(Optionally) Expose the application to the internet**

     Use the [`k8s-manifests/extra/ingress.yaml`](./k8s-manifests/extra/ingress.yaml) as a template
-    and possibly change the `vogelgrippe.kube` hostname to match the hostname of your deployment before applying it.
+    and possibly change the `unguard.kube` hostname to match the hostname of your deployment before applying it.

     ```sh
     kubectl apply -f k8s-manifests/extra/ingress.yaml